-The Board of Trustees has delegated to the faculty and administration the authority to admit, suspend, and expel students and to the president the authority under certain circumstances to suspend a student temporarily.
+The Board of Trustees has delegated to the faculty and administration the authority to admit, suspend, and expel students and to the President the authority under certain circumstances to suspend a student temporarily.

 Faculty and administration have delegated their joint authority to admit students to the admissions office, which acts in accordance with existing policies and such policy changes as may be made jointly by the faculty and the administration.
 Authority to readmit former students to Wake Forest College is vested in the Committee on Academic Affairs, which also has authority to suspend or expel students for reasons of academic irresponsibility or failure to meet minimal academic standards.
+Faculty should consult the Academic Bulletin which provides more detail on the role of the Committee on Academic Affairs in these matters of academic irresponsibility and minimal academic standards.
 Similar authority in the School of Business is vested in the Certification Committee.

-The president is empowered to suspend temporarily, for a maximum of two weeks, any student who, in his or her judgment, is involved in action that threatens damage to property of the University or interferes with proper procedures at the University, with classes or with an officer of the University in the performance of his or her duty, or who refuses to obey an officer of the University acting in his or her official capacity in directing the student to desist from those actions which hinder the proper operation of the University.
+The President or the President's designee is empowered to suspend temporarily, for a maximum of two weeks, any student who, in his or her judgment, is involved in action that threatens damage to property of the University or interferes with proper procedures at the University, with classes or with an officer of the University in the performance of his or her duty, or who refuses to obey an officer of the University acting in his or her official capacity in directing the student to desist from those actions which hinder the proper operation of the University.